The Ultimate First-Timer’s Guide to West Hollywood

 7. Work out with the latest fitness trends

-Staying fit is serious business in West Hollywood — just ask trainer and DOGPOUND gym founder Kirk Myers, whose clientele ranges from Hugh Jackman to several Victoria’s Secret angels.
-These high standards are the reason why so many fitness trends are born right here in West Hollywood, and you can try out the latest during your visit.
+Staying fit is serious business in Los Angeles — just ask personal trainer and Dogpound founder Kirk Myers, whose clientele ranges from Hugh Jackman to Taylor Swift.
+These high standards are the reason why so many fitness trends are born right here in West Hollywood, and you can try out the latest during your visit, whether you prefer the low-impact sculpting and strengthening of Pvolve or the OG bootcamp, Barry’s.

 Next: Explore the best of LA, right in West Hollywood’s backyard